Thurrock Thameside Nature Park is situated beside the river Thames near Stanford-le-Hope.

 - new woodlands and hedgerows

-- a lake, ponds and reedbeds
+- a lake, ponds and reed beds

-The award winning visitor centre is open daily 9am to 5pm.
+The award-winning visitor centre is open daily 9am to 5pm.
 Features include:

-- a cafe serving light refreshments
+- a café serving light refreshments

 - toilets and baby changing facilities